ChrappaCode/ChrappaCode/README.md

 - 👋 Hi, I’m @ChrappaCode
-- 👀 I’m interested in midlane
+- 👀 I’m interested in VSA
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning JAVA :(
-- 💞️ I’m looking to collaborate on League games
+- 💞️ I’m looking to collaborate on CS2 games
-- 📫 How to reach me "dc" #0485
+- 📫 How to reach me "discord" #0485

 <!---
 ChrappaCode/ChrappaCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.